No-tool default

 Usually buried in free-text notes or separate tabs.

-Events attach to buildings, assets, vendors, and source documents.
+Events attach to buildings, assets, vendors, and attached files.

 A spreadsheet export the recipient must interpret.

-A structured maintenance packet built for review conversations.
+A structured maintenance report built for review conversations.

 Reminders